-Here in photography the simplicity will apply for both compositionally and subjectively.
-Simplicity is nothing but eliminate the unnecessary things, so the main subject will speak more.
+Here in photography, the simplicity will apply for both compositionally and subjectively.
+Simplicity is nothing but eliminates the unnecessary things, so the main subject will speak more.
 The frame should be more clean, minimal and simple.

 Simple Tips for Simplicity